Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 1. What to Wear at Oktoberfest

-The best way to join in the fun and to acknowledge Bavarian culture is to arrive in traditional attire.
+The best way to join in the fun and acknowledge Bavarian culture is to arrive in traditional attire.
 The ladies can be found wearing dirndls, which are dresses with wide skirts and close-fitting bodices.
-While the guys wear lederhosen or shorts with suspenders.
+While the guys wear lederhosen or traditional leather shorts with suspenders.
 You can purchase these outfits online prior to your trip or if you get in a pinch, the main train station in Munich has a nice little shop where you can purchase them on your way to the festival.

 You will notice the vast majority of visitors will be wearing these outfits, particularly in the tents.
 Don’t be shy, get yourself ready to make some memories, Bavarian-style.